Doggy4/Event/README.md

 Multi-functional minecraft mini-game.

 ## Initial development
-Previously, the plugin was used for the minecraft event, after which it was modified and improved to be more suitable for regular personal usage.
+Originally developed for a single-event, the plugin turned into a full-fledged, practical, large-scale, multi-functional module for a mini-game server.
+As a result, it was modified and improved to be more suitable for regular personal usage.

 ## Description
-A mini-game consisting of a set of micro-games.
-Each game is accompanied by a unique arena and customization.
-For the correct completion of tasks in the game, the user accumulates points.
+Plugin is consisting of a set of micro-games.
+Each micro-game is accompanied by a unique arena and customization.
+For the correct completion of tasks in the micro-game, the user accumulates points.
 At the end of all rounds, the winner is revealed.

 ## Features
 - Over 25 copyright micro-games